-The Village of Hallam's Comprehensive Plan was last updated in 2011 and discusses several hazards consistent with the Hazard Mitigation Plan including flooding, unstable geological areas, and environmentally sensitive areas.
+The Village of Hallam's Comprehensive Plan will be updated in 2025.
+The current plan (2011) discusses several hazards consistent with the Hazard Mitigation Plan including flooding, unstable geological areas, and environmentally sensitive areas.
 The plan also contains goals aimed at safe growth development, limits or prohibits development in the floodplain, encourages infill development and clustering of development, encourages retrofits for historic structures, and encourages elevation of structures in the floodplain.

-The Village's zoning ordinance was last updated in 2013.
-The Village anticipates updating the zoning ordinance in 2020.
+The Village's zoning ordinance was last updated in 2025.
 Currently it discourages development in the floodplain, prohibits filling wetlands, discourages development near chemical storage sites and in the ETJ, and accounts for current population trends.
 The future update will also consider the wildfire and wildland urban interface.

-The Village adopted the 2012 International Building Codes in 2017.
+The Village adopted the 2018 International Building Codes in 2021.
 These codes require elevation of structures in the floodplain, outline proper sump pump installation, allow raingardens, require hurricane clips during construction, and encourage and/or require the use of fire-resistant building materials for new construction.